-Crocodile Hits The Beach In Hollywood
+Crews Capture Crocodile On Hollywood Beach

 HOLLYWOOD (CBSMiami) – Now there’s something you don’t see every day.

-A crowd of curious beachgoers on Hollywood Beach spotted the six-foot long crocodile on the sand.
+A crowd of curious beachgoers on Hollywood Beach spotted a 6-foot long crocodile on the sands of Hollywood beach around 6 a.m.

+Hours later crews tried to catch it and around 1:30 p.m. they did.

+A trapper lassoed the crocodile along the broadwalk where Hollywood beach ends.

 Chopper4 spotted it in the surf line off Hayes Street.
 It wasn’t moving and just letting the surf lap over it.

 A growing crowd of curious people snapped selfies with the croc in the background.
 Police kept them from getting too close.
-Florida Fish and Wildlife has been contacted.
+Florida Fish and Wildlife was contacted.

 The Florida Marine Patrol reported seeing the croc earlier around the Dania Beach Pier area.